nytimes/backbone.stickit/README.md

 ### onSet

 A callback which prepares a formatted version of the view value before setting it in the model.
+Don't apply `_.debounce` to callback.

 ```javascript
   bindings: {